-The principles of risk policy are defined by management.
+The principles of risk policy are defined by the Messer Group Management Board in the Messer Group Guidelines.
 Risk management is designed to ensure that the Group remains a going concern and to increase its enterprise value; it is therefore a key component of all decision-making and business processes.
 The management structure and the reporting processes in place ensure that not just the developments that could threaten the Group as a going concern, but also even developments that could pose a threat to short-term corporate targets (such as EBITDA), are reported to the appropriate persons promptly and regularly.
 This allows management to initiate measures to mitigate any operating or financial risks early on.
 Risk managers who safeguard the local reporting processes have been appointed at the individual subsidiaries.
+At the end of each fiscal year, the local risk managers report their risks to Group Controlling.
+There the risks are aggregated and combined into an annual risk report which is submitted to the Managing Director and the